 The Duke of Edinburgh Award Scheme is a non-competitive program of activities for those between 14 and 25 years of ags that helps you get the most out of life.

-The Longday Homework Program operates on Monday, Tuesday, Wednesday and Friday afternoons from 3.20 – 4.20pm.
+The Longday Homework Program operates on Monday, Tuesday, Wednesday afternoons from 3.00 – 4.00pm.

-The Long Day Homework Program is supervised by College staff and provides tutors who are employed to assist students with homework difficulties end effectively preparing for formal Assessment Tasks.
+The Long Day Homework Program is supervised by College staff and provides tutors who are employed to assist students with homework and effectively preparing for formal Assessment Tasks.

 An application to enrol in the Long Day Homework Program can be downloaded here or collected from Student Reception.

 The College Band is a large ensemble open to all students of the college.
-Currently, the Band consists of woodwind, brass and percussion instruments.
+Currently, the Band consists of woodwind, brass, strings and percussion instruments.

 The Band meets each Tuesday morning to rehearse repertoire covering a wide range of musical styles, from movie themes, jazz, pop, Broadway hits and music from other cultures.
 The College Band can often be seen performing around the local community at festivals and eisteddfods.